Gankra/thesis/thesis.md

 to send them random chunks of its memory, leaking the server's private key.

-Upholding memory safety is a difficult task that must often be approached in a holistic manner.
-Two interfaces that are memory-safe on their own can easily be unsound when combined.
+Upholding memory safety is a difficult task that must often be approached in a holistic manner, because two interfaces that are memory-safe on their own can easily be unsafe when combined.
+For instance, dereferencing a pointer that is known to be valid is safe, and offsetting a pointer is technically safe (it's just adding integers), but being allowed to dereference *and* offset is unsafe.

 In addition to the matter of memory safety, there is also the broader problem of overall correctness.
-It is of course impossible for a system to enforce that all programs are correct, because it requires the programmer to correctly interpret and encode their program's requirements, which the system can't possibly evaluate the accuracy of.
-That said, it is possible for a system to understand common errors and make those harder.
-For instance, few programs expect integers to overflow, so a system that does more to prevent or mitigate integer overflow may be regarded as safer.
+It is of course impossible for a system to enforce that all programs are correct, because it requires the programmer to correctly interpret and encode their program's requirements.
+Computers can't possibly understand if requirements reflect reality, so they must trust the programmer in this regard.
+That said, it is possible for a system to understand *common* errors.
+Where it's impractical to prevent these errors in general, a language can orient itself to make these errors less likely.
+For instance, few programs expect integers to overflow, so a system that does more to prevent integer overflow or mitigate its consequences may be regarded as safer.

-Rust is first and foremost dedicated to being memory-safe at all costs, but is also tries to be safer in general.
-All else equal, if an interface can prevent misuse, that's a good thing to have.
+Rust is fundamentally committed to being memory-safe.
+If memory safety can be violated, this is a critical issue in Rust's design and must be fixed.
+That said, Rust also tries to be safer in general.
+All else equal, if an interface can prevent misuse, it should.
 The question is if all else is *really* equal, or if preventing an error comes at significant ergonomic or performance costs.